Calculator guide

 A real analysis goes beyond rent minus mortgage.
 This guide walks through how income, expenses, financing, and reserves all factor into the full picture.

-Formula
+Formula and variables

 Where: